Last Updated on July 31, 2020 by Amit Abhishek

 The best way to avoid overloading your boat is to not load it beyond a certain limit.
-It is not important because the U.S federal law or law of your state; which want you to load within a limit.
-But also you want to keep yourself and your loved ones safe in water.
-A boat can only handle a certain amount of weight being stable; beyond that it become unstable and may capsize.
+It is not important because the U.S federal law wants you to load within a limit.
+But also because you want to keep yourself and your loved ones safe in the water.
+A boat can only handle a certain amount of weight being stable; beyond that, it becomes unstable and may capsize.

 Going for a boat ride is really refreshing as you see and interacts with the mother nature.
 Other than that we enjoy fishing, throwing parties, day cruising and other recreational activity on boat.
-So when we are spending such a quality time on boat its important we play safe and be prepared for any event in form of essential boat accessories.
+So when we are spending such a quality time on the boat it’s important we play safe and be prepared for any event in the form of essential boat accessories.

 While in most instance we all follow the best practices to avoid overloading our boats.
 But there are always some who either overload their boats or overpower it with high power motors; making it go unstable at high speed and thus increase the risks of accidents.
 No one should do that but its not inertly their fault as they are just not aware!

 7 Best Way To Avoid Overloading Your Boat

 1 ) Follow The Capacity Plate To Avoid Overloading

 Almost all major boats have this instruction plate called capacity plate placed at the helm or at the boat stern.
 This metal plate generally indicate critical boat parameters like; maximum speed, maximum capacity, engine horsepower, passenger capacity and other technical details such as model number, batch and serial no etc.

 The U.S coast guard makes it mandatory for a boat manufacturer to install such capacity plate at the helm; for all boats less than 20 feet long.
 Failing to follow these limitations not just makes your boat unstable and difficult to control but also in violation of federal laws in many of the U.S states.